pedrocava/Recon/README.md

 # Recon - Economics with R

 This package aims to provide undergraduate students and professors realiable ways of computing and exploring canonical models in economics.
+It creates a rich enviroment for comparative statics, visualization of results and better understanding of model outcomes.

 # Installation